Skip to content

 This gives you three useful separations:

-• by layer: unit vs page/browser
+• by layer: unit vs functional vs browser

 • by product surface: auth, billing, issues, dashboard